Part of an ongoing series of 5e (2014) Rules notes. See the end of the post for notes on 5.5e (2024) rules.

 Examples of using Insight

 Bob the Tailor is a town elder, who’s fluttering around trying to keep the party from the abandoned mine outside the town.
-It would be useful to know where his fear is oriented — toward the party, toward the town, or toward himself.
+It would be useful to know where his fear is oriented — toward the party, toward the town, toward a third party, or toward himself?
 Is he lying when he talks about the mysterious music people have heard in the area?
 If we we say we’re going to the mine anyway, does his fear spike — or is it anger?
-Is his smile when he sees the constable approaching the confidence of seeing an approaching ally, or a deceptive cover for terror at being discovered?
-Insight can help with all that.
+Is his smile when he sees the constable walking this way the confidence of seeing an approaching ally, or a deceptive cover for terror at being discovered?

-In other cases, you might use Insight to figure out if the guy you’re gambling with is confident in his hand?
+In other cases, you might use Insight to figure out if the guy you’re gambling with is confident in his hand.
 How does he feel about that last card he drew?
 Is your date having a good time?
 Sure, she says she likes that roast beast you ordered for her … but how is she really feeling?

 If someone’s trying to actively resist others using their Insight against them, they usually roll Charisma (Deception).
-(This is a case where one could easily use other base states for the Deception role, however — an academic using Intelligence (Deception) in hiding their bias in a paper, for example, or someone using Strength (Deception) to hide how incredibly freaking heavy that chest of gold is.)
+(This is a case where one could easily use other base states for the Deception role, however — an academic using Intelligence (Deception) in hiding their bias in a paper, for example, or someone using Strength (Deception) to hide how incredibly freaking heavy that chest of gold they’re showing off with is.)

-But rather than active rolls, this is also a case where passive skills come into play — the GM can consider passive Insight (or another’s passive Deception) to give give unsolicited clues about “He’s behaving a little twitchy,” or “He seems genuinely worried about you,” or even “You notice she seems attracted to the barkeep.”
+But rather than Active rolls, this is also a case where Passive skills come into play — the GM can consider passive Insight (or another’s passive Deception) to give give unsolicited clues about “He’s behaving a little twitchy,” or “He seems genuinely worried about you,” or even “You notice she seems attracted to the barkeep.”

 Limitations of Insight

 It does have limitations.
 It can indicate that someone is lying — but not necessarily what they are lying about, or why they are lying, or what the truth is.
 People lie, after all, for a lot of reasons.
-Insight might tell you that the city guard you’re talking with still seems highly suspicious of you after your story … but it won’t tell you that he’s going to let his friends know to keep an eye out on you, or that he’s going to try to ambush you later on.
+Insight might tell you that the city guard you’re talking with still seems highly suspicious of you after your story … but it won’t tell you if he’s going to let his friends know to keep an eye out on you, or that he’s going to try to ambush you later on.

-Insight gives you, well, insight into underlying feeling, reactions, etc., but not necessarily why they are reacting that way.
+In short, Insight gives you, well, insight into underlying feeling, reactions, etc., but not necessarily why they are reacting that way.
 Is the guard at the door speaking a bit flatly when he tells you about how great a guy the grand vizier is?
 Yeah, you can pick that up with Insight, but it’s going to be more difficult (i.e., take more time and questions and other actions) to tell if the change because of some sort of loyalty spell, or from fear that the vizier’s secret police are monitoring him, or even just boredom with people pumping him for information about the vizier.

-The nature of Insight — picking up on tells, physical and verbal expressions, etc. — requires you have a way of perceiving and interpreting such things.
+The nature of Insight — picking up on tells, physical and verbal expressions, etc. — also requires up front you have a way of perceiving and interpreting such things.
 Dealing with the human barkeep at the tavern is one thing.
 Trying to read the body language of a gelatinous cube is another.

 Even in less extreme situations, Insight might be hampered by unfamiliarity with the target’s customs and culture: shouting and waving around your spear might be an expression of hostility by this never-before-met humanoid, or it might be a ritualized greeting, or a mating display.
 Insight might still work, but less reliably.